On Finding a Subset of Healthy Individuals from a Large Population: Introduction

+Thus, to the best of our knowledge, fundamental bounds on the number of tests needed to find $L$ non-defective items, which is the focus of this paper, have not been derived in the existing literature.
+A recent work \cite{Yoo_arxiv_2013} studies the problem of finding zeros in a sparse vector in the framework of compressive sensing.
+The authors propose computationally efficient recovery algorithms and study their performance through simulations.
+In contrast, our work builds on our earlier work \cite{Sharma_ITA_2013}, and focuses on deriving information theoretic upper and lower bounds on the number of measurements needed for identifying a given number of inactive items in a large population with arbitrarily small probability of error.
 In this paper, we consider the general sparse signal model employed in \cite{malyutov_1, Atia_BooleanCS} in context of a support recovery problem.
-The model consists of $N$ input covariates, out of which, an unknown subset of size $K$ are active, and specifies the stochastic relationship between the observations and the active covariates.
+The model consists of $N$ input covariates, out of which, an unknown subset $S$ of size $K$ are ``active''; in the sense that, only the active variables, i.e., the variables from the set $S$, are relevant to the output.
+Mathematically, this is modeled by assuming that, given the active set $S$, the output $Y$ is independent of remaining input variables.
+Further, the probability distribution of the output conditioned on a given active set, is assumed to be known for all possible active sets.
 Given multiple observations from the this model, we propose and analyze decoding schemes to identify \emph{a} set of $L$ inactive variables.
 We compare two alternative decoding schemes: (a) Identify the active set and then choose $L$ inactive covariates randomly from the complement set, and, (b) Decode the inactive subset directly from the observations.
 Our main contributions are as follows: \begin{enumerate} \item We analyze the average probability of error for both the decoding schemes.
 We use the analysis to obtain mutual information based upper bounds on the number of observations required to identify a set of $L$ inactive variables with the probability of error decreasing exponentially with the number of observations. \item We specialize the above bounds to various noisy non-adaptive group testing scenarios, and characterize the number of tests required to identify $L$ non-defective items, in terms of $L$, $N$ and $K$. \item We also derive a lower bound, based on Fano's inequality, characterizing the number of observations required to identify $L$ inactive variables. \end{enumerate}